t4w4n3/t4w4n3.github.io/heroku-grails.md

 > Which action you said ?
 There is no method in the ShortUrlController.

-Yes, but no. The action 'create', 'save', 'get', 'update' are injected at compile-time in the controller, thanks to the scaffolding ;)
+Yes, but no. The actions 'create', 'save', 'get', 'update' are injected at compile-time in the controller, thanks to the scaffolding ;)

 Step 5 : Make the fragment optional
 ---

-Grails built the form based on the entity attributs types and constraints.
+Grails built the form based on the entity attributs type and constraints.

 Let's make the fragment nullable :
 ```groovy